-How to Recover Your Identity After Identity Theft
+How to Recover After Identity Theft

 The unthinkable has happened.
 You've just learned that your identity was stolen.
 Now what?

 First off, take a deep breath and tell yourself not to panic.
 Panic is your worst enemy in any situation because it increases your stress and fuels irrational thinking.
 Instead, try to remain calm and stay focused on what you can do to improve your situation.

 Yes, it could take a long time before everything is back to normal, but things will get back to normal as long as you follow the correct steps.
 Here are actions you can take to help you regain control of your identity.

 Discovering that your identity was stolen is both shocking and scary.
 The fact of knowing your identity was stolen is shocking enough, but many people receive an extra shock because they don't catch it until after the damage has been done.
 You may not discover the identity fraud until you receive a tax bill, have a mortgage application denied, or get arrested for something you didn't do.

 One key to recovering from identity theft quickly is to act quickly.
 Reporting the theft to the right agencies is critical.
 The Federal Trade Commission (FTC) Identify Theft Bureau should be the first agency you contact.

 When your identity is stolen, you can expect that your credit has likely been compromised.
 The thief may have opened multiple credit cards in your name and maxed them all out.
 As a result, your credit report may now reflect problems you didn't create, and that may cause serious issues down the line.
 Instead of waiting to see what happens, you can begin monitoring your credit report and managing any financial damage that has been done.
 Take diligent notes as you contact credit bureaus to inform them of the fraud, as well as any mistakes you find in your credit report.